sujaltv/torchtils/README.md

 # Torchtils

-Torchtils is a utility library with implementations of primitive algorithms as well as intricate scholarly papers, all in PyTorch.
+Torchtils is a utility library with implementation of primitive algorithms as well as intricate scholarly papers, all in PyTorch.
 For a complete documentation of and more information on this repository, visit [Torchtils's site](https://torchtils.surge.sh/).